nitedani/gstreamer-go-wrtc-remote/README.md

 - go 1.18

 1. `npm i`
-2. `npm run build` produces binaries with sample config in /dist
+2. `npm run build` produces binaries and config files in /dist

 How to install chocolatey: